mistycheney/MouseBrainAtlas/doc/Analysis.md

 ### Registration error compared to expert annotations

 For the three brains with human annotation (MD585,MD589,MD594), the registration error is measured by comparing to aligned atlas structure volumes to the manually demarcated structure volumes, in terms of:
-- centroid position error
+- error in 3-D centroid position
-- Jaccard index between aligned atlas and expert annotation.
+- Jaccard overlap index
-- voxel value difference
+- average per-voxel probability value difference

 The computation is implemented in `registration/evaluate_registration_metrics_v2_compute_deviation_vs_expert.ipynb`.
 Results are stored at: